 It’s easy to forget what an unparalleled tour de force Oasis were when they burst onto the scene in the summer of 1994.
 Dangerously cool, razor-edge witty and a whole new level of arrogant, they were impossible to ignore, the musical equivalent of Jack Nicholson smashing the door down with his axe in The Shining.

-I was sixteen years old when their debut album Definitely Maybe hit the shelves and its impact on me was immeasurable.
-On the one hand it’s a record brazenly in debt to its influences, which ranged from T-Rex, The Stones, The Sex Pistols, The Jam and The Stone Roses.
-There’s even a tip of the hat to Gary Glitter, at a time when the man was yet to be declared persona non grata.
-But while their self-fuelled comparisons with The Beatles remained inescapable, the truth was Oasis sounded nothing like The Fab Four, while as an LP Definitely Maybe was much more than some heady nostalgia trip.
+I was sixteen years old when their debut album Definitely Maybe hit the shelves and the impact it had on me was immeasurable.
+On the one hand it’s a record brazenly in debt to its influences, which ranged from T-Rex, The Rolling Stones and The Kinks to The Sex Pistols, The Jam and The Stone Roses.
+There’s even a tip of the hat to Gary Glitter at a time when the man was yet to be declared persona non grata.
+And while their self-fuelled comparisons with The Beatles remained inescapable, the truth was Oasis sounded nothing like The Fab Four, while as an LP Definitely Maybe was much more than some heady nostalgia trip.

 Unapologetically in your face, opener Rock ‘n’ Roll Star sets the tone with its barbed-wire guitar riffs.
 A snarling anthem condemning life in dead-end-town Britain, Liam’s vocals sound like something from another planet as he dreams of escaping the ‘‘citeeeeeey’’ for some time in the ‘‘sun-shee-iiiine’’.
 By the end of its five minutes and thirty-two seconds it felt like I’d personally witnessed the birth of a rock star, a brand new hybrid unlike anyone I’d ever heard. ‘‘You’re all in my hands tonight!’’ sneers Liam in the closing sequence, his delivery so convincing I could only nod along in a kind of stunned agreement.